Maria Gràcia Bassa i Rocas

-Maria Gràcia Bassa i Rocas (1883 Llofriu - 1961 Buenos Aires) was a Spanish folklorist, poet, and journalist.
+Maria Gràcia Bassa i Rocas (1883 in Llofriu – 1961 in Buenos Aires) was a Spanish folklorist, poet, and journalist.

 Life

-She was the daughter of Joan Bassa Bosch and Irene Rocas Romaguera.
-She researched language and folklore, with her mother.
+The daughter of Joan Bassa i Bosch and Irene Rocas i Romaguera, she researched language and folklore, with her mother.
 She was a teacher in Llofriu.

 In 1907, she married Joan Llorens i Carreras, in Pineda de Mar.
 They moved to Argentina, and Maria continued to take an interest in and promotion of Catalan culture and Catalan language.
+Her son Joan Llorens i Bassa (1908-1976) was also active in the Catalan literary community in Argentina.

 She contributed to La Chronique de Palafrugell and to Feminal, the feminist magazine published in Barcelona.
-She also participated in the Floral Games.

-She died in 1961, in Buenos Aires.
+She participated in the Floral Games before her death in 1961 in Buenos Aires.

 Legacy

 On 27 February 2008, the Town Hall of Palafrugell dedicated a street in the Llofriu district to her.